 - Empowering each other to celebrate their differences and diagnosis

 - Demonstrating collaborative relationships between parents and teachers to enhance the academic success of all our young people

 - Maintaining collaborative relationships with professionals to ensure that staff are well informed on Autism.

 - Providing guardianship in creating respectful, honest students with strong British values, to enable them to become respectable adults and good citizens.

 - Supporting Mount Tamar’s School diploma, to aid parents, carers and guardians to understand our approaches and strategies.

 The main area has larges windows with views onto our outdoor space.
 The areas are divided into separate teaching areas, such as Social Skills, Science and Technology, all supporting our TEACCH approach to learning.
 To the left of the centre there is a large open planned teaching tutor space that leads into our calm room, which provides a safe space for our young people.

 The centre then leads onto our centre library, providing an area for learners to indulge in reading for fun or recreational activities during well earned breaks.
 This area leads onto two separate rooms used for personal learning and our staff room.

-The first floor has access to a kitchen which provides an area with a feeling of support and collaboration, this area enables Prospect to provide an area to develop our learners independence.
+The ground floor has access to a kitchen which provides an area with a feeling of support and collaboration, this area enables Prospect to provide an area to develop our learners independence.
 In this we are able to provide school breakfast and lunches, where all students are encouraged to eat together along with all staff and continue with the development of positive social interactions